 Section 2333(a) is a critical component of the U.S.’s counter-terrorism arsenal.
 As Judge Richard Posner explained in Boim v.
 Holy Land Foundation for Relief & Development – a landmark case brought by the surviving family members of a victim of a Hamas roadside shooting who alleged that the Texas-based Holy Land Foundation’s fundraising efforts for Hamas rendered it civilly liable to them:

 In the years since § 2333(a)’s passage, Osen LLC has played a leading role in developing and clarifying the law of civil terrorism, in landmark cases which include Linde v.
-Arab Bank plc, Strauss v.
-Crédit Lyonnais S.A., and Julin v.
+Arab Bank plc, Kaplan v.
+Lebanese Canadian Bank, Plc, and Julin v.
 Chiquita Brands International, Inc.

 The Firm has not only helped develop the substantive law, but also impacted the way civil terrorism cases are litigated.
 These not only include litigating the substantive elements of the claims, but also nuts-and-bolts litigation issues, ranging from how courts deal with foreign bank secrecy issues to the proper scope of expert testimony in terrorism cases, to whether claims should be litigated in U.S. or foreign courts.